sonnxnew0612/MeloNX-Custom-Build/README.md

 <p align="center">
        MeloNX is an iOS Nintendo Switch emulator based on Ryujinx, written primarily in C#.
 Designed to bring accurate performance and a user-friendly interface to iOS, MeloNX makes Switch games accessible on Apple devices.
-       Developed from the ground up, MeloNX is open-source and available on Github under the <a href="https://github.com/MeloNX-Emu/MeloNX/blob/master/LICENSE.txt" target="_blank">MIT license</a>. <br
+       Developed from the ground up, MeloNX is open-source and available on Github under the <a href="https://github.com/MeloNX-Emu/MeloNX/blob/master/LICENSE.txt" target="_blank">MeloNX license (Based on MIT)</a>. <br
 </p>

 # Compatibility